Originally published on June 21, 2018

-Figure 1: The PrinterCloud deploy menu offers a number of targeting options for printer delivery.
+Figure 1: The PrinterLogic SaaS deployment menu offers several targeting options for printer delivery.

-So, what makes this better than GPOs, and easier than scripts?
-PrinterLogic (or PrinterCloud, the company’s SaaS option), is more dependable than GPOs because it’s managed by a small desktop application that’s been designed from the ground up for reliable, low-overhead communication.
+It’s more dependable and managed by a small desktop application designed from the ground up for reliable, low-overhead communication.

-It’s easier than scripts because deployments are handled by a simple-to-use web interface.
-PrinterLogic lets you manage direct-IP connected printers without a print server.
+It’s easier than scripts because deployments are handled within our intuitive Admin Console.
+From there, you can manage direct IP-connected printers without print servers.

 - No single point of failure

 - Improved security